Purpose and Scope of the Position

 The Coordinator should have the following:

-Ability to support adults with disabilities to live safely and with dignity in homes of their own
+Ability to support individuals with disabilities and their families

-Ability to adapt to change and problem solving
+Ability to adapt to change and problem solve

-Ability to manage crisis in a calm and confident manner
+Ability to adapt in a calm and confident manner

 The following certifications are required or preferred: